Our Climate Commitment

 Reducing Our Emissions

-Achieving our climate and energy goals means cutting greenhouse gas emissions across all sectors.
+Achieving our climate and energy goals means cutting greenhouse gas (GHG) emissions across all sectors.

 From electric Bus Rapid Transit to bike paths and expanded EV charging, Madison is working hard to decarbonize our transportation system and make it easy for everyone to get around town without a car.

-The City is working to prepare and protect our community for extreme heat, floods, and other climate-related hazards.
+The City is working to protect our community from climate-related hazards by investing in initiatives focused on air quality, extreme heat, flooding, and more.

 We are collaborating with researchers at the University of Wisconsin–Madison to map extreme heat and urban heat islands in the city and develop strategies to cool the city and keep residents safe during extreme heat.